A new yoga experience that blends

 yoga with doom & heavy metal music

 Black Widow Yoga is an independently-run yoga concept by Salem, MA yoga teacher Tina, that uses metal music in classes instead of traditional yoga music.
 Inspired by other non-traditional yoga classes such as Metal Yoga Bones in Brooklyn, NY, Black Widow Yoga aims to challenge your understanding of what yoga means to each individual, and to encourage every outsider to harness the energy within that truly connects to doomy and dark music.

-Black Widow Yoga hold weekly classes at The Satanic Temple headquarters in Salem, MA.
-Classes are every Monday and Wednesday, unless otherwise specified.
+Black Widow Yoga hold weekly classes at Green Tea Yoga in Salem, MA.
+Classes are Thursdays, unless otherwise specified.
 Check out Black Widow Yoga on the MINDBODY App for the most up-to-date information regarding class times and cancellations, and our Facebook page for more info.
-Please read the FAQ if you have questions, or contact Tina at email@example.com!
+Although classes are held at a yoga studio, Black Widow Yoga uses our own MINDBODY, not belonging to Green Tea.
+To attend a Black Widow Yoga class, passes must be purchased through us.
+Please read the FAQ if you have questions, or contact Tina at firstname.lastname@example.org!

 From the Peabody Essex Museum article written by Paige Besse: